ROPO: Robust Preference Optimization for Large Language Models: Experiments

-In this section, we evaluate the robustness of ROPO to the label noise on the TL;DR and HH datasets.
-The noisy dataset is constructed by randomly alter the labels of 10\% to 40\% of the training data in both datasets.
+In this section, we evaluate the performance of ROPO on the three datasets.
+The artificial noise is introduced by randomly alter the labels of 20\% or 40\% of samples in the datasets.

-After being fine-tuned with ROPO or baseline methods, the models generate responses to queries in the test split of the two datasets at a temperature of 0 to ensure the reproducibility of the results.
-Then, we compare the responses produced by different methods with those of the SFT models, which have not been exposed to noisy labels.
-We present the win rates of different methods against the SFT models under different noise ratios in Table \ref{tab:sft}.

-We can make several interesting observations from the table as follows.
-(1) For all preference alignment methods, their win rates show a decreasing trend as the noise ratio increases.
+\textbf{ROPO is robust to noisy preferences.} We present the win rates of different methods vs SFT targets under different proportions of artificial noise in Table \ref{tab:sft}.
+From the table we can make several interesting observations: (1) For all preference alignment methods, their win rates show a decreasing trend as the noise rate increases.
 (2) Compared to the competitors, our proposed ROPO demonstrates more stable performance under noisy preference data.
-Specifically, the win rate of ROPO drops by 2.97\% under 20\% noisy labels, while both DPO and IPO drop by at least 14\%.
-(3) ROPO consistently outperforms the baselines under different noise ratios in both TL;DR and HH datasets.
-Even without artificial noise, ROPO still exceeds DPO by 9.10\% on TL;DR, which indicates that this dataset inherently includes a significant amount of noise.
-(4) On the HH dataset, the performance is less sensitive to label noise, and the improvement of ROPO over baselines is less significant than on the TL;DR dataset.
-We attribute the reason to the fact that the SFT model has been initially aligned on the same preference distribution, and there is limited room for further improvement on this basis.
+Specifically, the win rate of ROPO drops by 2.4\% (at most) under 20\% noisy labels, while those of DPO and IPO drop by 14.4\% and 5.0\%, respectively.
+(3) ROPO consistently outperforms the baselines under different proportions of artificial noise in all the three datasets.
+Even without artificial noise, ROPO still exceeds DPO by 16.0\% on TL;DR and 5.6\% on Alpaca Comparison, which indicates that the preference dataset inherently includes a significant amount of noise.
+(4) Baselines that use the label smoothing technique (i.e., rDPO and cDPO) cannot stably mitigate the impact of noise for DPO.
+We speculate that the reasons for their limited effectiveness are as follows.
+First, rDPO and cDPO are noise-tolerant only when the hyperparameter $\varepsilon$ exactly equals the proportion of noise and when $\varepsilon=0.5$, respectively (see Appendix \ref{append:rdpo-tolerant}), which is difficult to achieve in practice, as we have no access to the prior knowledge of the exact noise proportion.
+Second, they do not reduce the presence of noise, thus can only marginally mitigate the side effects of noise.
+In contrast, our ROPO framework exhibits noise-tolerance without requiring the priors on the noise proportion and iteratively reduce the noise proportion as the training proceeds, thus leading to superior performance to rDPO and cDPO.

-Furthermore, we also conduct a direct comparison of the response quality between ROPO and baseline methods, presenting the win rates in Table \ref{tab:head-to-head}.
-The results indicate that: (1) On both datasets, the win rate of ROPO consistently exceeds 50\%, which demonstrates the superiority of ROPO.
-In particular, on the TL;DR dataset, the minimum win rate is 69\% across different noise ratios, and at least 75\% when the noise ratio is 30\%.
-(2) The win rates against C-DPO and C-IPO are respectively smaller than those of DPO and IPO on the TL;DR dataset, demonstrating the effectiveness of applying the label smoothing technique.
-However, the effect of the label smoothing is unstable on HH, which is consistent with the conclusion illustrated in Table \ref{tab:sft}.